-- specified, the Open Watcom Strip Utility will assume one of the following extensions: "exe", "dll", "exp", "rex", "nlm", "dsk", "lan", "nam", "msl", "cdm", "ham", "qnx" or no file extension.
-Note that the order specified in the list of file extensions is the order in which the Open Watcom Strip Utility will select file extensions. - output\file is an optional file specification for the output file.
+- /a (add) Add information rather than remove information. - input_file is a file specification for the name of an executable file.
+If no file extension is specified, the Open Watcom Strip Utility will assume one of the following extensions: "exe", "dll", "exp", "rex", "nlm", "dsk", "lan", "nam", "msl", "cdm", "ham", "qnx" or no file extension.
+Note that the order specified in the list of file extensions is the order in which the Open Watcom Strip Utility will select file extensions. - output_file is an optional file specification for the output file.
 If no file extension is specified, the file extension specified in the input file name will be used for the output file name.
-If "." is specified, the input file name will be used. - info\file is an optional file specification for the file in which the debugging or resource information is to be stored (when removing information) or read (when adding information).
+If "." is specified, the input file name will be used. - info_file is an optional file specification for the file in which the debugging or resource information is to be stored (when removing information) or read (when adding information).
 If no file extension is specified, a file extension of "sym" is assumed for debugging information and "res" for resource information.
-To specify the name of the information file but not the name of an output file, a "." may be specified in place of output\file.
+To specify the name of the information file but not the name of an output file, a "." may be specified in place of output_file.